-Participants will be provided with a dossier with information on methods, practice and theory of the forensic archaeology of human remains and physical anthropology.
+Participants will be provided with a dossier with information on methods, practice, and theory of the forensic archaeology of human remains and physical anthropology.

-This field school is aimed to be practical and applied - both in the field and at the lab.
-The first two weeks will be dedicated to field work in the documentation and exhumation of human remains.
-The following two weeks will be dedicated to analysing human remains in the lab.
+This field school is aimed to be practical and applied.
+The four weeks will be dedicated to analysing human remains in the lab.
+The laboratory work will be complemented with visits to relevant Spanish Civil War sites and lessons focused on field work, exhumation, and post-excavation work.

 Each student will be assigned the remains of a single individual, which they will have to document for the entire process.
 Students will have the guidance, assistance and help of staff members at all times.

-We will hold a seminar every Friday afternoon where we will discuss work done during the week, methods, findings, questions and discussion.
-Saturdays are dedicated for excursions to important archaeological and cultural sites in the area and Sundays are rest days.
+A seminar will be held on each Friday afternoon, where we will discuss work done during the week, methods, findings, questions and discussion.
+Saturdays and Wednesdays are dedicated to excursions to important archaeological and cultural sites in the area.
+Sundays are rest & recuperating days.